BEKK-IoT/getting-started/src/text/tasks/arduino/task9.md

 # Laser Tag

 Its time for a real challenge and put everything you have learned to the test.
-We want you to work togheter with another group and make a naive laser tag application.
+We want you to work togheter with another group and make a native laser tag application.

 ![Lasers](http://www.thehindu.com/multimedia/dynamic/02366/08MP_LAZERTAG1_2366457g.jpg)